fieldtrip/website/tutorial/ica_artifact_cleaning.md

 It can also happen that you find one or a few componens that are very localized in space due to the corresponding channels being bad or noisy over a long time segment.
 In that case you will want to reject those channels from your data and to do the ICA decomposition and backprojecting without those channels.
 If many of your participants have bad channels, and/or if those bad channels are very varying over participants, you may want to interpolate those channels using **[ft_channelrepair](/reference/ft_channelrepair)**; this is something you would do _after_ the backprojection of the components to get clean channel-level data, but _prior_ to doing time-locked ERP or frequency/time-frequency analysis.

 With high-density EEG, you may sometimes see very localized muscle twitches, especially over the temporal region but possibly also elsewhere over the scalp.
 These can be less or more frequent, depending on your participant and task.
-Although these are spatially quite compact, they do represent a physiological source and ICA is an appropriate techique to remove them.
+Although these are spatially quite compact, they do represent a physiological source and ICA is an appropriate technique to remove them.

 ### Removing artifactual components